addisoncole/Seattlization-API/README.md

 ```
 GET /citybudgets/
 ```
 Returns a list of the yearly budget expenditures by Seattle City Council.
+Years 2010 - 2016.

 ### Seattle Housing Market Data
 ```
 GET /housingmarkets/
 ```
-Returns a list data collected from Redfin broken down by year and the month reported of the median sale price of homes, number of homes sold and the average time a house spends on the market.
+Returns a list data collected from Redfin broken down by year and the month of the reported median sale price of homes, the percentage of homes sold above list price, number of homes sold, housing sale inventory, and the average time a house spends on the market.
+Years 2012 - 2018.

 ## IN DEVELOPMENT